deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> This table shows the types of knowledge covered in the CBT-QA dataset, example question-answer pairs for each type, and the percentage of questions belonging to each type in the test set.
+> The table presents the different types of knowledge included in the CBT-QA dataset, along with example question-answer pairs and their distributions.

 {{< table-caption >}}